 - 16. The Knowledge Base replies with the requested data, if any - 17.
-The Selection Controller will perform the selection process which decides the Curated Controller that should be deployed to the underlay.
-The deployed controllers are known as Operational Controllers for the specified use case, if any.

-NOTE 5 - Discussion of the logic used to drive the selection process is beyond the scope of this document.
+The selection controller performs the selection process which decides the curated controller that should be deployed to the underlay.
+The deployed controllers are known as Operational Controllers for the specified use case, if any.NOTE 5 Discussion of the logic used to drive the selection process is beyond the scope of this Recommendation.
 Examples of such processes can be found in clause 8.3.2.1.

-- 18. The Selection Controller notify the AN Orchestrator that it has completed the selection process - 19.
-The AN Orchestrator request the Selection Controller to update the Knowledge Base with the controller to be deployed as the Operational Controller - 20.
-The Selection Controller will update the Knowledge Base - 21.
-The AN Orchestrator will perform the necessary lifecycle actions to deploy the Operational Controller for the use case.
+- 18. The selection controller notifies the AN Orchestrator that it has completed the selection process - 19.
+The AN Orchestrator request the selection controller to update the Knowledge Base with the controller to be deployed as the Operational Controller - 20.
+The selection controller updates the Knowledge Base - 21.
+The AN Orchestrator performs the necessary lifecycle actions to deploy the Operational Controller for the use case.